 So where should you go to enjoy the last few days of summer?
-Here are some of the best places to go for Labor Day Weekend 2018.
+To help you narrow down your search, here are some of the best places to go to for Labor Day Weekend 2020.

 Beaches are the main attraction on this chain of islands off the coast of North Carolina.
 In fact, the Cape Hatteras National Seashore stretches for more than 70 miles across the islands.
 Spend the weekend with a good book, a towel, and a quiet stretch of sand.
 Or, if you’re looking for adventure, hop a charter boat and head to sea in search of world-class game fish.

 This Labor Day weekend getaway offers a fascinating oceanside vacation rental home and a variety of Outer Banks hotels, motels, cottage courts, and campgrounds that are ideal for whatever experience you choose.